tungdn3/FlashCard/README.md

 - Paging + sorting
 - Allow user to revert word and meaning for all cards in a deck
 - Mark learned cards, remove from learning
+- Reduce the size of the generated image and store to our Blob to improve loading time